FullStackChef/Aspire.Hosting.Extensions/README.md

 ### Key Features

 - **Multiple Parameter Support:**
-  Define a collection of parameter names (e.g., "stage", "environment") that are injected into your builder and used during name resolution.
+  Define a collection of parameter names (e.g., "stage", "territory") that are injected into your builder and used during name resolution.

 - **Custom Interpolation Handler:**
   Provide a delegate to control how the final resource name is interpolated.
 This handler receives the dynamic parameters, a chosen separator, the resource abbreviation, and a custom identifier to build the complete name.